ur-tcs/programming-2-ex-7/README.md

     >**HINT:**
     >
     >Since the steps above are only suggestions, we have provided only integration tests (tests for `leCompteEstBon`), and no unit tests for intermediate functions.
 Make sure to write a few unit tests to make sure you understand what each function does before starting!
-(And feel free to share them with other students on Ed!)
+(And feel free to share them with other students!)

 </br>